Axway-API-Management-Plus/apigateway-openlogging-elk/architecture/README.md

 ## Can we get rid of API Builder and instead leverage policies in API Gateway/Manager for API detail lookup and other requirements?

 No, a large part of the logic of the solution is in the API Builder application.
 Implementing this in policies might be possible, but managing & updating the individual customer installations would be very time-consuming and error-prone.
-So the customer has to reference the appropriate API builder image and you know by version exactly what code base the customer is running.
+So the customer has to reference the appropriate API-Builder image and you know by version exactly what code base the customer is running.

 ## Can we minimize the number of dependencies?
 Elastic Search, Logstash, Kibana and FileBeat agents are mandatory.
 Can API Builder and MemCache be made optional?